 Bienvenido T. Tulfo, nicknamed “Ben” is at present the Chief Executive Officer (CEO) of BITAG MEDIA UNLIMITED INC. (BMUI).
-Ben is a broadcast journalist by profession, a true-blue graduate of Journalism, went to an executive school abroad.
+Ben is a broadcast journalist by profession and a true-blue graduate of Journalism.
+Ben also went to an executive school abroad.
 He started early as a radio disc jockey after graduating high school, he then became a regular DJ during semestral and summer breaks in college.
-After graduating Journalism, Ben became a regular radio disc jockey of DWMM FM and was also an advertising agency account executive for the station.
+After graduating from college, Ben became a regular radio disc jockey of DWMM FM and an advertising agency account executive for the station.
 This station changed its call sign to KY FM (1979 – 1985) to which Ben was one of the brains behind.
 He later left for the US immediately after the People Power Revolution in 1986.

-1996 – 1999 Ben came back and became the Chief Operating Officer (COO) of INNOVATIVE TECHNOLOGIES UNLIMITED whose office was located at Tektite Bldg., Ortigas Ave., Pasig City.
-Prior to his return to his loved profession, the broadcast media, Ben traveled a lot, in Asia and the USA because of the nature of his job marketing extrusion technology for the Philippine market.
+In 1996 to 1999, Ben came back and became the Chief Operating Officer (COO) of INNOVATIVE TECHNOLOGIES UNLIMITED whose office was located at Tektite Bldg., Ortigas Ave., Pasig City.
+Prior to his return to his loved profession, the broadcast media, Ben traveled a lot in Asia and the USA because of the nature of his job – marketing extrusion technology for the Philippine market.

-1997 – Ben, the brain behind “Philippine’s Most Wanted” on TV.
+1997 – Ben was the brain behind “Philippine’s Most Wanted” on TV.
 This show was patterned after “America’s Most Wanted.”
-Originally launched on PTV4, but eventually went into format evolution and expanded from TV to radio – DZXL.
+It was originally launched on PTV4, but eventually went into format evolution and expanded from TV to radio – DZXL.
 Ben co-hosted both on TV and radio with his brother, Raffy Tulfo.
-Philippine’s Most Wanted was a production of Emerald Media where Ben was initially the executive producer on its early stages.
+Philippines’ Most Wanted was a production of Emerald Media where Ben was initially the executive producer on its early stages.
 Ben stayed for a year and eventually left, leaving his brother Raffy going solo.

 2001 – Signalled the return of Ben in the media.
 He tried client media management.
 Eventually, Ben was offered the Editor-In-Chief position by an executive of MANILA STANDARD, and the brother of the defunct Manila Chronicle and publisher of Saksi Ngayon.
 Ben wrote his column for Saksi Ngayon.
 The owner of radio broadcasting network DZME and a sister of a congressman offered Ben a mid-morning slot for his Bahala si Tulfo.